Farzad-RK/RayNet/README.md

 ### 2.2.
 RepNeXt-M4
 [RepNeXt-M4](https://github.com/suous/RepNeXt) introduces a lightweight design optimized for mobile devices.
 It incorporates multi-scale parallel and serial convolution paths and fuses them using structural reparameterization.
 The result is high representational power with minimal inference latency (~1.5ms on iPhone 12).

+*Note: As of July 2025, this appears to be the first implementation of RepNeXt architecture for head pose estimation.*

 **Original Paper:**
 - [RepNeXt: Multi-Scale Reparameterized CNNs for Mobile Vision](https://arxiv.org/abs/2406.16004)
 - [Official codebase](https://github.com/suous/RepNeXt)